almasry/dijkstra-algorithm/README.md

 ## Program design

 Thw design of the soltuion followed best practices through carefully applying SOLID principles.
-The application architecture is clean, DRY and application layers and modules are loosely coupled through the use of dependency inversion and various levels of abstraction.
+To achieve a better performance and to easily switch between solution algorithms in the future, the application architecture is kepy clean, simple and application layers and modules are loosely coupled through the use of dependency inversion and various levels of abstraction.

 ## Installation and Use